 Slack channels and Slack workspaces offer collaborative spaces with subsets of members centered around various topics, projects, groups, teams, and units.
-As they serve similar purposes, this document provides a comparison between channels and workspaces to help you understand the differences of each option and find the best fit for your U-M Slack experience.
+As they serve similar purposes, this document compares channels and workspaces to help you understand the differences between each option and find the best fit for your U-M Slack experience.
 Refer to Getting Started with Slack at U-M for instructions on creating a U-M Slack account, which is the first step to working in U-M Slack.

 Slack channels are topic-focused conversations with other members of that channel.
 Channels have the hashtag symbol (#) in front of the channel name when public.
 When private, they are denoted by a padlock symbol.

 Public Channels: Any U-M Slack account member can view and join a public channel in the workspace(s) to which they belong.
 Public channels are designed to provide shared information to all workspace members and are searchable by other members.

 Private Channels: Any workspace member can create a private channel, but individuals must be added to a private channel by a current channel member.
 Any messages or files posted in a private channel are only viewable by members of the channel.
 There is no limit to the number of private channels a member can create.
 You can add up to 1000 members to a private channel.

 - Specific topics (e.g., #covid-19, #security-alerts, #cool-slack-memes)

 - Groups (e.g., #its-interns, #psa-community-of-pratice, #all-temporarystaff)